IohanSardinha/FEUP_IART/Trab 2/readme.md

 ---

-The full project was done in python using the following frameworks, wich must be installed in order to run it:
+The full project was done in python 2.7 and Anaconda using the following frameworks, wich must be installed in order to run it:

 - Sklearn
 - Matplotlib